drert/drert.github.io/content/blog/the-list/firstpost.md

 ---
-title: Intro // Post 0 // The Bulletin
+title: Post 0 // The Bulletin
 description: Plans, a starting point, etc.
 date: 2025-05-14
-tags: [Fluff, Pinned]
+tags: [Info, Pinned]
 ---

 This blog is starting as a somewhat informal portfolio for the purpose of finding a job.
 While this is an important step in my career, I hope I can slowly evolve it into something more.
 This post is going to be used as a bulletin board, almost a to-do list, evolving as life goes on.

 At this moment there is a lot to say and reminisce on, so I will be making several "catch up" posts describing previous projects.
-I'm going to tag these as "<a href="/tags/recall">Recall</a>" posts.
-Moving forwards I hope to instead make weekly update posts and project-specific posts, potentially in a thread style as they evolve.
+These will be posts labelled with the "<a href="/tags/recall">Recall</a>" tag.
+Moving forwards I hope to instead make weekly update posts and project-specific posts, potentially in a thread style as they progress.

-The sections below will establish the format of this
+This top message may change or be removed entirely, but the sections below will remain as dynamic but focused lists.

 <br>

 ## Short-term Goals
-When looking big picture, some of these are quite loaded goals.
-I have realized that I get overwhelmed when I create big plans, so I'm starting one step at a time.
-These may seem shallow at the moment, but t
+These may seem shallow, but I find it is easier to stay whelmed when starting small.
+In this transitionary period I'm going to maintain a small list here to give myself focused hope.
 * Professional -- Find a job.
-* Professional/Hobby -- Establish/Start at least 1 big project.
+* Professional/Hobby -- Establish/Start at least 1 big personal project.
 * Fitness -- Set and follow a schedule for 1 month.
-* Personal -- Take a vacation, its been 7 years.
+* Personal -- Plan a vacation.

 <br>